Richard19Perez77/ApiUpgrade37/OVERVIEW.md

 - The system enforces per-app memory limits based on total device RAM and terminates processes that exceed them.
 When that happens, `ApplicationExitInfo.getDescription()` contains `MemoryLimiter:AnonSwap`.
 - `ProfilingManager`, which arrived in API 35, gains four triggers: `TRIGGER_TYPE_COLD_START`, `TRIGGER_TYPE_OOM`, `TRIGGER_TYPE_KILL_EXCESSIVE_CPU_USAGE`, and `TRIGGER_TYPE_ANOMALY`.
 The anomaly trigger is the useful one for memory limits, because it can hand you a heap dump before the system kills the process.
 Note that `TRIGGER_TYPE_OOM` only works if your uncaught exception handler calls through to the default one.
 - `JobScheduler.getPendingJobReasonStats(jobId)` returns a map of pending reason to cumulative `Duration`, folding together `getPendingJobReason` from API 34 and the reason history added in API 36.
 - `AlarmManager.setExactAndAllowWhileIdle` gains an overload taking an `Executor` and an `OnAlarmListener` instead of a `PendingIntent`.
 It suits apps that were holding a wake lock to run a short periodic task, such as a socket keepalive.
+The exact-alarm permission rules are unchanged, so check `canScheduleExactAlarms()` before calling either form; see the traps section.
 - ART adds generational garbage collection, with frequent young-generation sweeps in place of full-heap scans.
 This also reaches API 31 and above through Play system updates.
 - Custom notification views are held to stricter memory limits under target 37, closing a bypass that used URIs.
 - Safer dynamic code loading extends to native libraries.
 A `.so` passed to `System.load` must be marked read-only or the call throws `UnsatisfiedLinkError`.
 DEX and JAR files have had this requirement since API 34.